Unbalanced-game/unbalanced-assets/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe how the card should be changed**
-A clear and concise description of what the bug is.
+A clear and concise description of the part you'd like to be changed:

-**Cards affected**
-Mention all cards affected by this bug.
+* Name of the card*
+2. describe image
+3. name of the card
+4. text description for the card

 **Additional context**
 Add any other context about the problem here.